-A note about the theoretical foundations of own scholarship: Kurt Lewin is credited with saying that there is nothing so practical as a good theory.
+A note about the theoretical foundations of my scholarship: Kurt Lewin is credited with saying that there is nothing so practical as a good theory.
 To that end, I use pragmatist, feminist, and poststructuralist theorists -- such as John Dewey, Robyn Wiegman, Stanley Fish, and Michel Foucault -- to help "clear away the underbrush" of complex issues.
 I think of these theorists and their numerous overlapping (and, yes, oftentimes contradictory) perspectives as heuristics to guiding my own analyses of the "wicked problems" of education.
-Below is some of my scholarship that explicitly talks about and makes use of these theorists.